bryandchristofer/SIMS-PPOB-Bryand-Christofer-Sinaga/README.md

 Developed a website for selection at PT.
-Nutech Integrasi using React.js, Readux as state management, and API from https://api-doc-tht.nutech-integrasi.com/.
+Nutech Integrasi using React.js, Radux as state management, and API from https://api-doc-tht.nutech-integrasi.com/.
 The features are:
 1. Registration
 2. Login
 3. Profile